Gonabad

-Gonabad (گناباد) (Note: Also romanized as Gonābād; also known as Gūnābād; formerly Janābaz) is a city in the Central District of Gonabad County, Razavi Khorasan Province, Iran, serving as capital of both the county and the district.
+Gonabad (گناباد) (Note: Also romanized as Gonābād; also known as Gūnābād; formerly Janābaz) is a city in the Central District of Gonabad County, Razavi Khorasan province, Iran, serving as capital of both the county and the district.

-The city is best known as the home of the Gonabadi Dervishes and also for its qanats, (known also as kariz).
+The city is best known as the home of the Gonabadi Dervishes and also for its qanats, (known also as kahriz).
 It is one of the most important producers of saffron in Iran.
-Other agricultural products include: Grape, Pistachio and pomegranate.
-The shrine the Ni'matullāhī Gonabadi dervish order is located in Beydokht, a village in the Gonabad county.
+Other agricultural products include: grapes, pistachios, and pomegranates.
+The shrine of the Ni'matullāhī Gonabadi dervish order is located in Bidokht, a city in Gonabad County.

 History

-The famous ancient Battle of the Twelve Combats (Davazdah Rokh) between the rival empires of Iran and Turan (Central Asia) took place at Zibad Castle in this city - as memorably related in the epic Shahnameh.
+The ancient Battle of the Twelve Combats (Davazdah Rokh) between the rival empires of Iran and Turan (Central Asia) took place at Zibad Castle in this city, as related in the epic Shahnameh.

 The construction of this city is attributed to the Achaemenid kings and during the Seljuk Empire and Khwarazmian dynasty periods (fifth to seventh centuries AH) it was Shahrabadi.

-Gonabad has also been recorded in Arabic and Islamic sources as Janabd, Kanabd, and Yanabd.The Yasemi family is one of the oldest families living in Gonabad.
+Gonabad has also been recorded in Arabic and Islamic sources as Janabad, Kanabad, and Yanabad.
+The Yasemi family is one of the oldest families living in Gonabad.